+i.e. the initial condition is simply a sequence of operations on the initial condition, which is true for any numerical integrator of the Runge-Kutta family.

+If we set $\bm{x}_0$ to be a DA representation of the initial condition by substituting the initial value with the DA identity, $\left[\bm{x}\left(t_0\right)\right] = \bm{x}\left(t_0\right) + \delta\bm{x}$, then $\bm{x}_f$ becomes a DA representation of the final condition as a function of the initial condition, $\left[\bm{x}_f \right]$.
+Differentiating the polynomial thus yields the derivatives of the final condition with respect to the initial condition completely algebraically.

-Since Boost is templated, its numerical integrators can be adapted to support DA with only few changes.
-The first is the replacement of floating-point operations with their corresponding DA operations; this is straightforward since Boost supports operator overloading.
-The main change is how norms are calculated for error estimation in the integrator when using DA.
+As mentioned, the numerical integrator must support DA operations.
+Using Boost C++, which has operator overloading to operate on any type, this is relatively straightforward and its 7\textsuperscript{th}/8\textsuperscript{th} order Dormand-Prince method is used in this paper.
+However, care must be taken when calculating norms for error estimation in the integrator when using DA.
 Evaluating the usual $L_2$ norm of a vector $\lvert \bm{x} \rvert = \sqrt{\sum_{i=0}^n x_i^2}$ in DA yields another DA object representing a polynomial.
 As there is no ordering on the space of polynomials, this cannot be directly compared to some tolerance.
 Instead, we have to define the norm of a DA object which maps it into the non-negative real numbers.
 In this application, the norm of a DA object is taken to be the largest absolute value of any coefficient of the expansion in any order.
 Considering all orders in the norm allows the usual step-size control algorithms of embedded Runge-Kutta methods to control the error in all orders of the expansion, rather than just the constant part.